To promote and empower students to achieve academic and career success leading to a life of continual learning, self-sufficiency, and quality of life.

-3. How does a student advising coach help students?
-Advising coaches help students realize the appropriate number of classes to attempt each semester to help them achieve their goals.
+3. How does an advisor help students?
+Advisors help students realize the appropriate number of classes to attempt each semester to help them achieve their goals.
 They assist with schedule planning, time management suggestions, referrals and suggestions to other people or departments who might be able to assist students with whatever challenges they are facing, intervening when students are at risk of not passing classes, and graduation paperwork.

 4. What are your hours of operation?
 Monday -Thursday 8:00-5:30; Friday 8:00 - noon.

-6. Do you ever advise by phone or email if a student can’t come to the campus?
-Yes, student advising coaches try to be flexible with advising methods.
+5. Do you ever advise by phone or email if a student can’t come to the campus?
+Yes, advisors are available in-person, virtually, and by phone.

-7. If I want to go to SouthArk for two years and then transfer to a four year university, what should my major be at SouthArk?
+6. If I want to go to SouthArk for two years and then transfer to a four year university, what should my major be at SouthArk?
 An Associate of Arts degree will transfer seamlessly to a four year university.
 You may also wish to speak with our transfer advisor as we have multiple 2+2's with university partners that may be of interest to you as well.

-8. I picked General Business as my major, but I really want to take Art Appreciation too, can I do that?
+7. Am I able to take a course that is not on my degree plan?
 It is imperative that students receiving financial aid or scholarships only take classes on their degree plan.
 If a student is taking a class that it is not on their degree plan, then the student would be responsible for paying for that class out of their own pocket.
-Art Appreciation is not an approved elective on the General Business degree plan.

-9. How do I know if a class I took will transfer?
+8. How do I know if a class I took will transfer?
 Arkansas schools use a helpful website we refer to as ACTS, which stands for Arkansas Course Transfer System.
-The website is maintained by the Arkansas Department of Higher Education.
-For schools outside of Arkansas, check with your advisor.
+The website is maintained by the Arkansas Division of Higher Education.
+For schools outside of Arkansas, check with your advisor and the receiving institution.

-12. What is a hybrid class?
-A hybrid class usually meets once per week rather than twice, and some work is done online as well.
+11. What is a hybrid class?
+A hybrid class usually meets once per week rather than twice, and the remainder of the courses is done online.

-13. If I need to add or drop a class, can I just call?
-If you call, we will talk you through the process of where you can find the Add/Drop form on our website, because we do need a student’s signature in order to make changes to a schedule.
+12. If I need to add or drop a class, can I just call?
+If you call, we will talk you through the process of where you can find the Add/Drop form on our website.
+A student’s signature is required in order to make changes to a schedule.

 Please review the academic probation and suspension policies listed in the College Catalog located here: SouthArk Catalog Academic Standards.
 Please contact your Academic Advisor if you still have questions after reviewing the academic policies.